-IT'S TIME.
-All this "growing bacteria in a dark closet while praying and hoping it actually becomes something delicious" is finally approaching the day of proof.
-I've done my best to guide you through in what I think is the simplest and most sustainable way to brew your own kombucha at home, but this is where you get to venture off and find out what really suits your tastes and preferences.
+IT’S TIME.
+So much “developing microorganisms in a dim storage room while hoping and praying it really becomes something heavenly” is, at last, moving toward the day of proof.
+I have given my best to guide you through the easiest and most sustainable method for preparing your own fermented tea (Kombucha) at home, yet this is where you get to walk off and figure out what truly suits your preferences and tastes.

-Personally, I'm always looking for that perfect mix between what takes the least amount of time and what produces the bubbliest, tastiest kombucha.
-(I mean, I'm betting you'll be in the same boat.)
-You'll learn from here on out that bottling and flavoring can, and should, be tweaked often until you find what works for you.
-This means you might let your kombucha ferment for a bit longer, a bit shorter, or in a different area of your kitchen.
-You might fill you bottles more or less, you will definitely try all kinds of flavor options.
-If it sounds daunting, I promise it's not!
-Just have fun with it – experiment!
+I am continuously searching for that ideal blend between what takes minimal time and what delivers the bubbliest, most delicious Kombucha.
+You will learn now that packaging and flavoring can, and ought to, be changed frequently until you find what works for you.
+This implies you could let your fermented Kombucha a bit longer, a bit shorter, or in an alternate region of your kitchen.
+You could fill your bottles pretty much; you will attempt a wide range of flavor choices.
+Even if it sounds daunting, I guarantee it’s not!
+Simply have fun with it – experiment!

-So, here's what we're going to do.
-First, I'll tell you how to bottle and ferment your tea to drink, and second I'll give you a few tips and flavor ideas.
-A lot of you have been sending over DMs through Instagram with questions, so feel free to contact me that way anytime you're brewing.
+So, it’s what we are going to do.
+In the first place, I’ll let you know how to bottle and ferment your tea to drink, and second I’ll give you a couple of tips and flavor ideas.
+Feel free to contact me anytime you need help with fermenting your Kombucha.

 Second Fermentation: Bottling Your Kombucha

 Case of 6 – 16 oz.
 Easy Cap Bottles

 8 bags of black tea, green tea, or a mix

 2 cups of starter tea from the last batch of Kombucha

 Note: I always find it useful to read through the complete process before starting!

 - Start by boiling the water and add sugar also.
 Stir it to dissolve.
 Brew the solution with the tea bags until the water cools down.